-We Are ETH is a new podcast series featuring stories from alumni and friends of ETH Zurich around the globe.
-Published once a month on a Friday, it will alternate with the regular ETH Podcast to enrich that content with a deep-dive into the world of the alumni and friends of ETH Zurich.
-The first episodes will feature members of the ETH Circle, a community of ambassadors working together to increase the international visibility of ETH.
+We Are ETH is a podcast series featuring stories from alumni and friends of ETH Zurich around the globe.
+Published every two weeks on Fridays, it provides an in-depth look into the world of ETH Zurich alumni and friends.
+The first episodes feature members of the ETH Circle, a community of ambassadors who work together to increase the international visibility of ETH Zurich.

 Hosted by ETH Circle Member and Entrepreneur Susan Kish, We Are ETH will bring you conversations with the people who have taken their ETH experience out into the world and turned it into a company, a career, and a way of life.

-Subscribe to the ETH Podcast on your favourite platform so you don’t miss an episode!
+Subscribe to the We Are ETH Podcast on your favourite platform so you don’t miss an episode!